In vivo Electrophysiology

 (and why I bother)

 As a scientist my life has been occupied by trying to quantify things.
 How do you approach something that is subjective?
 When it comes to pain, the only measure that should count is what someone tells you.
 I find one of the biggest challenges of being a pre-clinical pain researcher is what do you measure?
 Pain is defined as being both a sensory and emotional experience; in this respect all current measures in non-verbal beings feel somehow inadequate.
 Ultimately, we are restricted to measuring one aspect of the pain experience at a time, often by inference.
 Typically these encompass reflexive withdrawals, facial grimaces, open-field behaviour, conditioned place preference, calcium imaging and electrophysiology.
 Before I continue and you consider sending an angry rebuttal, I don't dislike behavioural testing!
 As with all endpoints it's the interpretation that matters and there is a limitation to what any one assay can tell you.
+In some ways it's like trying to understand how a bike works by looking at a collection of it's parts.
 My major issue with reflexive endpoints is that it tells you about one single point on the stimulus-response curve; i.e. the first point at which a motor response is elicited.
 Is it much different to snapping your fingers, measuring the preyer reflex and claiming to have measured auditory function?
 It's a bit of a blunt tool.
 Measuring a change in the withdrawal latency or threshold is one aspect of pain processing, too many papers extrapolate that to mean 'X is critical for pain'.
 As a field, the study of pain needs to evolve towards a multi-faceted approach encompassing both sensory and emotional dimensions (and I include myself in that).
 We need better ways of determining spontaneous pain as this is what troubles patients the most.

 I am a self-professed ephys nerd.
 For 10 years I have been more than content to sit at my rig as a one-man data factory churning out dataset after dataset.
 I have to admit, there is still something strangely satisfying watching a neurone fire in real time to natural stimulation.
 Am I alone in finding the squeal of a neurone and subsequent afterfiring slightly exhilarating?
 It might be difficult to gauge from any one of the Dickenson lab papers what we have been trying to achieve, so I will take a moment to try and put everything together (we recently wrote this review which explains it a bit).